SyedAkbarAhmad/AllSigTest/README.md

 The purpose of this package is to automatically run and view:

 1. Univariate distribution of all variables in a dataset (Histograms & Bar Plots).
-2. Tests of significance on the dataset for a particualr target variable.
+2. Tests of significance on the dataset for a particular target variable.

 ## Example